Prof. Pierre-Alexandre Tremblay

 Pierre Alexandre Tremblay (Montréal, 1975) is a composer and a performer on bass guitar and sound processing devices, in solo and within the groups ars circa musicæ (Paris, France), de type inconnu (Montréal, Québec), and Splice (London, UK), as well as in ad hoc collaborations.
 Commissioned and performed world wide, his music is mainly released by the labels Empreintes DIGITALes and Ora.

-He joined the University of Huddersfield in 2005, where he is now Reader in Composition and Improvisation as well as Director of the Electronic Music Studios.
+He joined the University of Huddersfield in 2005, where he is now Professor of Composition and Improvisation as well as Director of the Electronic Music Studios.
 He previously worked in popular music as producer and bassist, and is also interested in videomusic and coding DSP.

 He likes oolong tea, reading, and walking.
 As a founding member of the no-tv collective, he does not own a working television set.
 More information about him, including his next performances and sample of his music, can be found on his website www.pierrealexandretremblay.com